Template

 Example

-If I was rendering a new instance of express-app
+If I was rendering a new instance of express-app template called app, you

 can pass the hidden option to the cli and you will now be prompted hidden